Wondering which candy among all those red and pink wrappers is gluten-free? Here's the list of gluten-free Valentine's candy, as of February 2014.

 - Peeps.
 It's easy to find Valentine's Day heart-shaped Peeps, and manufacturer Just Born labels packages "gluten-free" (look for the designation in the same area as the nutritional information) if those Peeps have been produced in a way that's safe for us.
 However, you shouldn't just assume all Peeps are gluten-free; a few are made in facilities with the opportunity for gluten cross-contamination.
 Always check the label.

 - Reese's Peanut Butter Cups.
 These peanut-y treats appear on Hershey's current gluten-free list and come in a variety of Valentine's Day-specific wrappers.
-However, when purchasing Reese's candy, make sure the peanut butter cups you're buying are manufactured by Hershey's itself; the candy giant licenses the treat to other companies for special holiday versions, and those candies are not considered safe.
+However, the heart shaped ones are NOT considered gluten-free.
+When purchasing Reese's candy, make sure the peanut butter cups you're buying are manufactured by Hershey's itself; the candy giant licenses the treat to other companies for special holiday versions, and those candies are not considered safe.
 For example, I recently examined a package of Reese's Peanut Butter Cups Miniatures in a heart-shaped tin that was produced by a different company.
-The label will state clearly whether the manufacturer is Hershey's or someone else, so just make sure to buy only Hershey's-made Reese's (Hershey's also is marketing a heart-shaped box of peanut butter cups this year that the company manufactured itself).
+The label will state clearly whether the manufacturer is Hershey's or someone else, so just make sure to buy only Hershey's-made Reese's (Hershey's also is marketing a heart-shaped box of regular peanut butter cups this year that the company manufactured itself).
+Bottom line: be careful, as it's easy to make a mistake with these.

-- Starburst Candy 'n Stickers.
+- Starburst Candy 'n Stickers and Jelly Beans.
 Like the Lifesavers (which come in a nearly identical package), these treats are gluten-free.

 - Sweethearts Conversation Hearts.
 These tiny confections with the cute sayings on them (like "Be Mine," "New Love" and "Dream") are made by Necco, and are considered gluten-free.
 When buying conversation hearts, make sure to steer clear of Brach's or Mayfair's versions of the same candy, as those are not considered gluten-free.